immerfroehlich/audio-juicer/README.md

 - [ ] Get away from the questions tirade for missing artwork and implement it the GUI way - which means graphically show that no artwork was found.
 	And add a button to manually select artwork.
 - [ ] ?Show an info dialog on first start explaining that this is a frontend to Musicbrainz for ripping.
 And if any data is not OK, go to musicbrainz and correct it.
+- [ ] Bug: Progress bar doesn't disappear after work is finished.
+No finish dialog.
+- [ ] Bug: The dialogs are missing action description that is given in command line.

 Known Issues: